david3dworld/ArcGIS-Pro-Addin-Tool/README .md

 ## 1. General workflow on creating a new tool in the add-in. and description of the add-in's framework.

-1) Allow user to make requests and display/save geospatial results from several custom APIs.
-In general the user will define an AOI (either draw, select file, or click boundary from base layer) of a farm field and then (depending on the API, select some preset options) and then retrieve the result from the API.

-The APIs will return JSON with links to download either shape/raster or other files.

-2) User Authentication thru our AzureB2C Tenant using Oauth2.

-A window should pop open
-to allow them to log into our web app and create an account.

-The add in will then
-authenticate against our backend web app and expose certain APIs to download user data.
-The APIs will be provided.

 ![Project Image](https://github.com/DavidFullstackdev/ArcGIS-Pro-Addin-Tool/blob/master/images/General.png)